-the cofactor S-adenosyl-I-methionine onto the N7 atom of the cap guanine and onto the 2'OH group of the ribose moiety of the first RNA nucleotide.
-The NS5 proteins form complexes with NS3 proteins, which results in stimulation of the NS3 RNA nucleoside triphosphatase activity.
+the cofactor S-adenosyl-l-methionine onto the N7 atom of the cap guanine and onto the 2'OH group of the ribose moiety of the first RNA nucleotide.
+86 The NS5 proteins form complexes with NS3 proteins, which results in stimulation of the NS3 RNA nucleoside triphosphatase activity.
+39,95

 The NS5 protein is a promising target for specific antiviral inhibitors.
 Indeed, several nucleoside analogs targeting NS5 and causing premature termination of viral RNA synthesis were found to exhibit high inhibitory activity against TBEV.
+96,97

 Apart from the main function as RNA-dependent RNA polymerase, the TBEV NS5 protein interferes with type I IFN JAK-STAT signaling.
+98,99